Tolga-Karahan/Studies/web/frontend/css/building-blocks/selectors/selectors.md

     example if they are the first element of their type.
 For example hover is a pseudo-class and can be used to style when user hovers on an element: a:hover.
-This type of pseudo-classes are called user-action or dynamic pseudo class because it is like a class in added to the element when user interacts with the element.
+This type of pseudo-classes are called user-action or dynamic pseudo class because it is like a class is added to the element when user interacts with the element.
 Another example is selecting the first paragraph of an article element: article p:first-child.
     :first-child or *:first-child is corresponding to any element that is first child.